Hotel Estheréa – Sumptuous boutique hotel in historic buildings on the edge of the Medieval Center.

 Hotel Estheréa – Food and Drink

-- Restaurants: There is no onsite restaurant, but Maria’s Bar serves simple dishes throughout the day, such as burgers, pasta, and hutspot (potatoes mashed with vegetables). • $$
+- Restaurant: There is no restaurant, but Maria’s Bar serves simple dishes throughout the day, such as burgers, pasta, and hutspot (potatoes mashed with vegetables). $$.

-- Lounge/Bar: The wood-paneled, guests-only Maria’s Bar is open around the clock, and has an extensive selection of spirits and wine.
+- Lounge/Bar: The wood-paneled, guests-only Maria’s Bar is open round the clock and has an extensive selection of spirits and wine.

 - Breakfast: Not complimentary.
 Good buffet breakfast available between 7am and 10.30am; €18 per person.